Baiyi05/Internet-and-Web-Publishing-Project--Tesla-website-clone-and-admin-page/README.md

 # Internet-and-Web-Publishing-Project--Tesla-website-clone-and-admin-page

-You website should designed for at least two types of user roles (customer and administrator)
+Website should designed for at least two types of user roles (customer and administrator)
 User basic pages:
 1. Main page.
 Save this page as index.html.